WordPerfect: Faithful customers

-Among the remaining avid users of WordPerfect are many law firms and government offices, which favor WordPerfect features such as macros, reveal codes, and the ability to access a large range of formatting options such as left-right block indent directly with key combinations rather than having to click through several layers of submenus as Microsoft Word often requires.
-Fast typists appreciate the ability to keep their hands on the keyboard, rather than reaching for the mouse as often as would be required if they were using Microsoft Word.
+Among the remaining avid users of WordPerfect were many law firms and government offices, which favored WordPerfect features such as macros, reveal codes, and the ability to access a large range of formatting options such as left-right block indent directly with key combinations rather than having to click through several layers of submenus as Microsoft Word often requires.
+Fast typists appreciated the ability to keep their hands on the keyboard, rather than reaching for the mouse as often as would be required if they were using Microsoft Word.
 WordPerfect users may also define any key or key combination to do what they want, such as typing phrases they often use or executing macros.
-The user interface has stayed almost identical from WPWin 6 through WP X5 (2010) and file formats have not changed, as incompatible new formats would require keeping both obsolete software versions and obsolete hardware around just to access old documents.
+The user interface stayed almost identical from WPWin 6 through at least WP X5 (2010) and file formats did not change, as incompatible new formats would require keeping both obsolete software versions and obsolete hardware around just to access old documents.

-Corel has catered to these markets, with, for example, a major sale to the United States Department of Justice in 2005.
+Corel catered to these markets, with, for example, a major sale to the United States Department of Justice in 2005.
 A related factor is that WordPerfect Corporation was particularly responsive to feature requests from the legal profession, incorporating many features particularly useful to that niche market; those features have been continued in subsequent versions, usually directly accessible with key combinations.
+WordPerfect still had a level of presence among such users into the 2020s.
+Similarly, as of 2024, the French judiciary continues to use WordPerfect, and continues to offer training for its use.

 Novell v.
 Microsoft antitrust lawsuit

-In November 2004, Novell filed an antitrust lawsuit against Microsoft for alleged anti-competitive behavior (such as tying Word to sales of Windows) that Novell claims led to loss of WordPerfect market share.
+In November 2004, Novell filed an antitrust lawsuit against Microsoft for alleged anti-competitive behavior (such as tying Word to sales of Windows and withdrawal of support for APIs) that Novell claims led to loss of WordPerfect market share.
 That lawsuit, after several delays, was dismissed in July 2012.
-Novell filed an appeal against the judgment in November 2012 but this too was dismissed by the US Supreme Court in 2014 without comment, ending the legal action almost a decade after it was begun.
+Novell filed an appeal from the judgment in November 2012, but the Court of Appeals for the Tenth Circuit affirmed.
+Novell sought review in the US Supreme Court, but in 2014 that court declined to hear the case, ending the legal action almost a decade after it had begun.